bibishan-pandey/FitnessSpot/README.md

-# Fitness Tracker
+# Fitness Spot

-Fitness Tracker is a web application built with Django that allows users to track their workouts, nutrition, progress, and engage with a community of fitness enthusiasts.
+Fitness Spot is a web application built with Django that allows users to track their workouts, nutrition, progress, and engage with a community of fitness enthusiasts.

 ## Features